COVID-19 Statement for Dental Hygiene Students

 Please note the due dates for application materials:

-January 10: signed job shadowing form stating 15 hours of observation and all updated official college transcripts from previous fall semester if applicable
+January 10: signed job shadowing form stating 15 hours of observation and all updated official college transcripts from previous fall semester if applicable (Due to COVID-19 job shadowing is not required for only those applying to the Fall 2021 class)

 For more information visit the Application Checklist.